zikunz/tp/docs/UserGuide.md

 1. Input `items update` command.
-2. If the item list is not empty, easyLog will show the complete item list to you and you will be prompted to key in the item index to indicate which item you would like to update; if the item list is empty, easyLog will show a message to remind you to add items into the system first.
+2. If the item list is not empty, easyLog will show the complete item list to you and you will be prompted to key in the item index to indicate which item you would like to update; if the item list is empty, easyLog will show a message to remind you to add at least one item to the inventory first.
-3. After input a valid item index, you will be prompted to key in `p` or `s` to indicate either the item price or stock you would like to update.
+3. After inputting a valid item index, you will be prompted to key in either `p` or `s` to let the system know you would like to update the item price or stock respectively.
 4. If `p` is entered in step 3, you need to enter the revised item price; if `s` is entered in step 3, you need to enter the revised item stock.
 5. Press enter.
 6. You can see a confirmation message when the item price/stock has been updated successfully.

 Note:
-> 📄 If there is no item in the system, a message will be shown to notify you to add items first. <br>
-> 📄 item field `p` or `s` must be lower-case. <br>
+> 📄 Item fields (i.e., `p` and `s`) must be lower-case. <br>
-> 📄 item price must be a number ranging from 0 to 1,000,000,000 (inclusive). <br>
+> 📄 Item price must be a number ranging from 0 (free item) to 1,000,000,000 (inclusive). <br>
-> 📄 item stock has to be an integer ranging from 0 to 1,000,000,000 (inclusive). <br>
+> 📄 Item stock has to be a positive integer ranging from 0 to 1,000,000,000 (inclusive). <br>
 > 📄 You are allowed to update an item with its current price or current stock.
 It is interpreted as you no longer want
 > to update any fields of the item. <br>
 > 📄 When in doubt, do follow the prompts shown on the command terminal. <br>